 26 Mar Please don’t stay in your lane

 This is the third version of this article I’ve attempted to write.
-The experts would tell me this is a very inefficient blogging habit.
+This is a very inefficient blogging habit.
 But there’s an idea here that won’t let me write anything else.
 So what is it I really want to say?
 It’s this: Please don’t stay in your lane.

 Imagine a 3-hour drive down the interstate.
 Could you do the entire trip without changing lanes?
 Knowing the trip is much faster and safer if you can freely change lanes, would you even try staying in just one lane?